 There will be 3-day orientation in Mexico City, followed by a two-month placement in: 1) San Cristobal, Chiapas or 2) Tapachula, Chiapas

-Meals: Are on your own.
+Meals: Are not covered.
 Students can buy food and cook at apartment or eat at local restaurants.

 Supervision: A Loyola faculty member will be at the orientation.
 Iberoamericana faculty will check in on students throughout the summer.
-A Loyola staff member will check in on student during the first month of their placements in Chiapas and students will have contact with Loyola by phone and email and through reflections.
-Students will also have a local site supervisor at placement.
+A Loyola staff member will check in on students during the first month of their placements in Chiapas.
+Students will also remain in contact with Loyola and complete reflections through email, phone, and Skype.
+Students will also have a local supervisor at their placement site.

 Airline ticket to Mexico City, orientation in Mexico City, transportation from orientation to Chiapas, housing including utilities, local transportation, food, leisure, health insurance.
 All fees (other than program fee) paid directly by student, not to Loyola.